 - Shifty Dingo from Blinky Bill, sometimes to the point of being Tastes Like Diabetes.

 - While neither the 1980s or the 2010 versions of Pound Puppies count in themselves, the adopted puppies do.
 Each presents the puppies as cute and adorable improvements on their in-universe families' lives.

 - On Strawberry Shortcake's Berry Bitty Adventures, Strawberry has had Pupcake, from the beginning.
 However, season three gives each of the other six girls a dog.
 Why?
 Well, there are two reasons.
 This is the other one.

-- The Foster's Home for Imaginary Friends episode "Who Let the Dogs In?" has Eduardo taking care of an adorable puppy (he names it "Perrito") and ends up finding a few more, which Mac and the others (but not Bloo) also find adorable.
+- The Foster's Home for Imaginary Friends episode "Who Let the Dogs In?" has Eduardo taking care of an adorable puppy (he names it "Chewy") and ends up finding many more, which Mac and the others (but not Bloo) also find adorable.
 Turns out the puppies are all imaginary, and each extraordinary in its own way.

 - Puppycat, since he's apparently a Cute Kitten and a dog.